magnunn/cloud-web-scraping/README.md

 ## Creating a cloud DB Instance
 For storing our data, we're goint to use AWS RDS (Relational Database Service).
 All steps are descride in the "create_aws_db_rds.pdf".

-## Dealing with Sensitive data and editable configurations
+## Dealing with sensitive data and editable configurations
-It's  not a good idea keeping into your python scripts sensitve data, such as users, passwords and endpoint address, especially if you will share ypur project somewhere.
-Some configuration into your file
+It's  not a good idea keeping into your python scripts sensitve data, such as users, passwords and endpoint address, especially if you will share your project somewhere.
+Also for some configurations into your script that may require constant updates a good idea is using "configparser" lib, with it you can use a ".ini" file to store values for your variables, here is a [short guide](https://zetcode.com/python/configparser/) t